FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

     private ArrayList<SnailSubsystem> subsystems;
 ```

- The only important line we have to add here is the `private Elevator elevator;` line just to create an instance of our subsytem.
+ The only important line we have to add here is the `private Elevator elevator;` line just to create an instance of our subsystem.
 Everything else is already present in our template (besides import statements but those can be added later automatically by VSCode).

 ### Constructor and Bindings